Tale152/big_data_assignment_2/README.md

 - **-d** is the file path that is going to be used to perform K-Means clustering: it must be a .seq file.

 Optional arguments:
-- **-v** if ommitted it is going to be execute the default K-Means version implemented.
-The versions currently available are: DEFAULT, CENTROID_STABILITY.
+- **-cs** determines how the centroids will be chosen.
+If omitted "first_n" is used.
-- **-c** accepts a number to specify the number of centroids that k-means is going to use.
+- **-cn** accepts a number to specify the number of centroids that k-means is going to use.
 If not specified, it is automatically set as 100 centroids.
+- **-mr** sets how the map-reduce operation will be performed.
+When omitted "default" will be chosen.
+- **-ec** determines the end condition that terminates the computation ("max" if omitted).
-- **-sl** is the option that enables spark logging: just ommit this to disable it and to read only the program output.
+- **-sl** is the option that enables spark logging: just omit this to disable it and to read only the program output.

 ## K-Means Version Implemented